a-angeliev/Shoecommerce/server/README.md

 > - Admin permissions required
 > - Pair is unique for product /Can't be added pair with same size and color twice/
 > - All fields must persist in request body
-> - Colors must be
+> - Colors must be from the predifined colors
+>
 > Example error messages:
 > ```json
 > {